GroverAruquipa/GroverAruquipa.github.io/_tabs/research.md

 # Bio Inspired Control Systems
 ## An IoT architecture based on the control of Bio Inspired manufacturing system for the detection of anomalies with vibration sensors
-In this work is is implemented an Iot architecture based on the control of a Bio Inspired manufacturing system, where the vibration sensors are used to detect anomalies in the system.
+In this work is implemented an Iot architecture based on the control of a Bio Inspired manufacturing system, where the vibration sensors are used to detect anomalies in the system.
 The following figure shows the architecture of the system, where the vibration sensors are used to detect the anomalies in the system, and the Raspberry pi is used to control the system, the architectures observed below:
 <img src="../media/papers/parallel_robot/bio_inpired_architecture.png" width="100%">
-This architecture was implemented in order to observe the vibration parameters of a DC motor in a belt conveyor, using the vibration sensors, as a feedback in the descentrealized control system.
+This architecture was implemented in order to observe the vibration parameters of a DC motor in a belt conveyor, using the vibration sensors, as feedback in the descentrealized control system.
 The foll work is based on the following publication:

 [3] Aruquipa G. , Diaz G. (2022). **An IoT architecture based on the control of Bio Inspired manufacturing system for the detection of anomalies with vibration sensors.** _Procedia Computer Science_.
 DOI [10.1016/j.procs.2022.01.242](https://doi.org/10.1016/j.procs.2022.01.242)